School Curriculum - Physics

 Excited and interested pupils tend to be good learners and one of the best ways of exciting pupils is by letting them carry out their own experiments.
 Consequently the Physics curriculum is designed to maximise the opportunities for pupils to experiment.
 This is especially true of the first few years, where almost every lesson will involve pupils carrying out experiments with the aim of training pupils to think logically about their results.

 The Lower School curriculum is based on the National Curriculum Key Stage 3 with particular emphasis on preparing pupils for the GCSE course.

 The programme of study covers the following topics:

 Combined Science: Trilogy (8464)

 Physics is taught as a separate subject to all students, with examinations being taken in the Fifth Year.

 The Physics subjects studied include: Heat, Energy, Electricity, Radioactivity, Forces and Motion, Waves, and Cosmology.

 Pupils in the higher science sets are entered for Physics, Chemistry and Biology at GCSE and pupils in the lower sets for Combined Science: Trilogy (which is worth two GCSE awards).

-The AS course content includes the study of Measurement, Particles and Radiation, Waves, Mechanics and Energy and Electricity.
-The A2 course content includes the study of Further Mechanics and Thermal Physics, Field and Nuclear Physics and Special Relativity.
-(Some students substitute the study of Astrophysics, Medical Physics or Electronics for the unit of Special Relativity.)
+In Lower Sixth, the Year 1 course content includes the study of Measurements and Their Errors, Particles and Radiation, Waves, Mechanics and Energy and Electricity.
+The Year 2 course content includes the study of Further Mechanics and Thermal Physics, Fields and Nuclear Physics and Special Relativity.
+Some students may opt to study Astrophysics, Medical Physics, Electronics or Engineering.